Medsalemabdi/RimAI-contest-number-plates/README.md

 ## Overview:

-this repo contains 4 folders and a .ipynb file ,
+this repo contains 4 folders and a .ipynb file <br />
 1.to train the yolov8 model search trainingyolov8.ipynb inside the "trainyolov8customdataset" folder the .ipynb file is well commented an will guide you through the training
 <br />